Search

 2. Gather information relevant: The information for forming a decision will be gathered.
 The information must be gathered from authentic sources, the sources could be both external and internal.

 6. Review the decision and its outcomes: In this process, the results will be evaluated by the criteria and nature set in the first step.
-If there is any variance, then it will be corrected by taking further steps in the process or the steps can be repeated till it achieve the desired result.
+If there is any variance, then it will be corrected by taking further steps in the process or the steps can be repeated till it achieves the desired result.

 Problem 1: Workplace Conflict